OctopusDeploy/blog/blog/2020-01/devops-runbooks-and-kubectl/index.md

 In my experience the "support laptop" is something that sits under a desk, whether in the office or at the home of the person on call that week.
 If things have been done right the laptop is rarely used, and even less frequently updated.
 This is a problem when you consider the range of command line tools used when interacting with Kubernetes, some of which (like `helm`) can be particularly fickle when it comes to versioning.

-By executing `kubectl` and other Kubernetes cli tools from a runbook, there is no longer any need for local tools to be installed.
+By executing `kubectl` and other Kubernetes CLI tools from a runbook, there is no longer any need for local tools to be installed.
 All you need is a web browser, and the Octopus server or workers can be configured with any tools required.

 ## No additional permissions required